We’ve put together some of our favorite spots to scuba dive around the world.

 Molokini Crater, Maui, Hawaii

-Both the inside and backside of Molokini Crater offer world class scuba diving.
+Both the inside and backside of Molokini offer world-class scuba diving.
 The protected interior boasts incredible clarity.
 The backside is a wall dive with sharks as well as many other types of ocean life.
+If you’re looking for something quicker and easier, there are numerous other Maui shore-dives that will blow your mind.

 Nusa Lembongan, Bali, Indonesia